Polyfold Regularization of Constrained Moduli Spaces: Handling isotropy: the ep-groupoid case

 \item The multiplication map $m$ is sc-smooth, where the fiber product ${\bf X} \tensor[_s]{\times}{_t} {\bf X}$ is equipped with the $M$-polyfold structure given by \cite[Prop.~2.15]{HWZbook}.
 (See Remark~\ref{rmk:hwzfiberproduct} to compare with the fiber product results in this paper.) \end{enumerate} \end{dfn}

-\begin{rmk} There is an essential difference between the fiber product results in this paper and the fiber product in \cite[Prop.~2.15]{HWZbook} that is used to give ${\bf X} \tensor[_s]{\times}{_t} {\bf X}$ a $M$-polyfold structure in Definition~\ref{dfn:tameepgroupoid}(iv).
+\begin{rmk} There is an essential difference between the fiber product results in this paper and the fiber product result in \cite[Prop.~2.15]{HWZbook} that is used to give ${\bf X} \tensor[_s]{\times}{_t} {\bf X}$ an $M$-polyfold structure in Definition~\ref{dfn:tameepgroupoid}(iv).

-The result in \cite[Prop.~2.15]{HWZbook} requires one of the maps in the fiber product to be a local sc-diffeomorphism.
+The $M$-polyfold structure constructed in \cite[Prop.~2.15]{HWZbook} requires one of the maps in the fiber product to be a local sc-diffeomorphism.
 In the case of the fiber product ${\bf X} \tensor[_s]{\times}{_t} {\bf X}$ from Definition~\ref{dfn:tameepgroupoid}, both the source map $s$ and the target map $t$ are local sc-diffeomorphisms.

-In this paper, we construct fiber products (Corollary~\ref{cor:ep-fiberFredholm}) over maps to a finite dimensional smooth manifold.
-In applications, these maps will never be local sc-diffeomorphisms because the $M$-polyfolds have infinite dimensional tangent spaces everywhere. \end{rmk}
+In this paper, we construct polyfold structures on fiber products over maps to a finite dimensional smooth manifold (Corollary~\ref{cor:ep-fiberFredholm}).
+In applications, these maps will never be local sc-diffeomorphisms because the $M$-polyfolds have infinite dimensional tangent spaces. \end{rmk}

 For an ep-groupoid $\cX = (X, {\bf X})$, the \emph{orbit space}

 is the quotient of the object space $X$ by the equivalence relation defined by $x \sim y$ if and only if there exists $\phi \in {\bf X}$ such that $s(\phi) = x$ and $t(\phi) = y$.
 That is, to obtain the orbit space, we identify any two objects that have a morphism between them.